 I have welcomed the sight of this Chiloschista lunifera specimen’s new roots just as much as I have appreciated seeing this orchid’s flowers.

-This Chirita tamiana specimen is almost always in flower!
+This Deinostigma tamiana specimen is almost always in flower!
 There are times when I cut off a spent flowering stem and as I do so, I cannot see any new flower buds in development, when I wonder if this plant will have a break from being constantly in flower, but within a day or two, new buds grow up and new flowers open.
 This is such a super terrarium plant!

 I have treated my plant unkindly, I have not treated this plant to any fertiliser, so the only nutrients this plant has received has been from those that were in the coir compost it was planted into in March 2017.
-My plant has been grown in coir compost that was a little wetter than this plant would have chosen.
-There are a couple of leaves on my Chirita tamiana plant which have a slight yellow tinge to their colouration, but I have not removed them – I have not removed any leaves in the entire time that this plant has been growing inside this Orchidarium.
+My plant has been grown in coir compost, which was kept a little wetter than this plant would have chosen.
+There are a couple of leaves on my Deinostigma tamiana plant which have a slight yellow tinge to their colouration, but I have not removed them – I have not removed any leaves in the entire time that this plant has been growing inside this Orchidarium.
 The only care I have carried out is to cut off the spent flower spikes once the flowers have faded.
 If you’re growing this plant inside a bottle garden, you may want to invest in some terrarium tools – I have a great set of terrarium tools that I have been using for a few years now.

-Chirita tamiana flowering
+Deinostigma tamiana flowering

 These two Dendrobium monilforme plants were once one plant, which I divided in half.
 This orchid species needs cooler winters to succeed, so I often end up moving these plants into various different containers and terrariums to provide the plant with the sufficiently low winter temperatures it needs to be happy.